 We walk a lot in China and Hong Kong so comfortable shoes are a must.
 This usually means closed-toe shoes or sneakers, in our case.
 The other reason for closed-toe shoes is that they provide more protection from random puddles (they’re all over the place in any season) and debris on the street.

 When sightseeing, blisters occur with even the most comfortable shoes.
 I always carry Compeed or similar blister plasters so that we’re not slowed down by shoes that hurt.
 The good news is that these are easy to find in local 7-11 stores in China but I find that a small pack in the handbag is best.

 Note also that internet speed is an issue in even the best hotels.
-Most of China is 2G or 3G which means that browsing the internet via mobile is also painfully slow.
-This means downloading apps, your kids favorite shows and looking up random answers to things can’t often be done on a whim.
+Most of China is 2G or 3G, which means that browsing the internet via mobile devices is also painfully slow.
+This means downloading apps, your kids’ favorite shows and looking up random answers to things can’t be done on a whim.